 An Everun layer in the midsole and responsive high abrasion EVA midsole, deliver a firm but very responsive ride.

 The shoe is packed with all the usual technology – Flexfilm upper, Everun midsole, TRI-FLEX outsole and stretchy engineered mesh upper so we know roughly what to expect.
-Let’s see how they stack up:
+The shoe recenty won the Runners' World best road shoe award so high praise indeed.
+Now let’s see how they stack up.

 There is a midsole design tweak to the Kinvara 9, so its looks slightly different to the Kinvara 8, and brings the look in line with some of the other new updates to the Saucony line, but the overall guts and feel is almost identical to the Kinvara 8.
 A thin wedge of Everun next to the foot and the high abrasion EVA deliver a superb lightweight shoe that hard to beat by the competition.
 Build on the Kinvara 4mm drop design, so know what to expect if you have worn this shoe before.
 Lower drop, means a more ‘natural’ the ride, and I only like to wear these shoes when I know I will be running at a quicker pace on my toes, otherwise I choose a higher stack height of 8-10mm for bulk training.